-The crew and cast share their experiences from the first weeks of filming, their view about Lapland as a location, and remarks about their characters, colleagues and relationship to Lapland.
+In the videos below, the crew and cast share their experiences from the first weeks of filming, their thoughts about Lapland as a location, and remarks about their characters, colleagues and relationship to Lapland.

 The Last Ones is supported by the Estonian Film Institute, the Cultural Endowment of Estonia, Finnish Film Foundation, Netherlands Film Fund, Eurimages, Creative Europe, Yle, Creative Europe, Netherlands Film Production Incentive and Finnish Lapland Film Commission.